michaelnisi/troubled/data/posts/2018/podest.md

 Apps are made of priorities and compromises.
 From time to time, I try one of the newer apps coming out, but find them confusing.
 If a podcast app requires me to wade through a tutorial, something went wrong.
 This all goes to show, after a decade of listening, I have not found a podcast app I enjoy—here be dragons.

+I’ve recently took another look at [Pocket Casts](https://play.pocketcasts.com) and, despite its complexity, it might be an option for me—if there wasn’t another alternative.

 #### You're holding it wrong

 My way of consuming podcasts might be unfit for the available apps.
 How do I listen to podcasts?
 I don’t walk the streets with headphones and I don’t have a commute.
 I listen at home, walking around the house, doing chores, while shaving or in bed before sleep, without headphones, using the internal device speakers—another reason why I prefer larger devices.
 For pausing and resuming playback and skipping I use the watch, with the phone in my pocket or placed somewhere near.
 I never use AirPlay or listen over the stereo.
 Podcasts are near-field audio for me, they are personal.
 When another person enters the room, I stop playback.
 I quit listening on walks, preferring sounds of nature, the city, or company.